neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 - \[2pm, 3pm\]: $25
 - \[3pm, 4pm\]: $30

-It could emit these results downstream now, or it could wait for more records that might be part of those windows.
+The aggregation operator could emit these results downstream now, or it could wait for more records that might be part of those windows.
 The stream could, for example, receive two more records and processes them in a second micro-batch:

 - $20 at 2:15pm
 - $25 at 3:15pm